open-quantum-safe/liboqs-cpp/README.md

 Usage
 -----

 To avoid namespace pollution, liboqs-cpp includes all of its code inside the namespace `oqs`.
-All of liboqs pure C API is located in the namespace `oqs::C`, hence to use directly a C API function you must qualify the call with `oqs::C::liboqs_C_function(...)`.
+All of the liboqs C API is located in the namespace `oqs::C`, hence to use directly a C API function you must qualify the call with `oqs::C::liboqs_C_function(...)`.

 liboqs-cpp defines four main classes: `oqs::KeyEncapsulation` and `oqs::Signature`, providing post-quantum key encapsulation and signture mechanisms, respectively, and